srnapls/ThaliAppMap/README.md

 # ThaliAppMap

+_For the official ThaliApp please see [Thalia's Technicie Gitlab page](https://gitlab.science.ru.nl/thalia/thaliapp)_

-The ThaliApp is the app for the studentassociation Thalia.
+This ThaliApp is the app for the studentassociation Thalia.
 This app is made for the subject Research and Development '14/15 at the Radboud University Nijmegen.

 Requirements: